Scientific name: Procyon lotor

 After a gestation period of about 65 days, two to five young, known as “kits”, are born in spring.
 The kits are subsequently raised by their mother until dispersal in late fall.
 Although captive raccoons have been known to live over 20 years, their life expectancy in the wild is only 1.8 to 3.1 years.
 In many areas, hunting and vehicular injury are the two most common causes of death.

-The names of our three Raccoons are Bandit, Raisen & Dod.
+The names of our three Raccoons are Bandit, Indie & Rocky.

-You can book a 15 or 30 minute session to get up close and personal with our friendly racoons.
+You can book a 15 minute session to get up close and personal with our friendly racoons.
 Click here to find out more.